Beliavsky/Fortran-code-on-GitHub/README.md

 [exceptions](https://github.com/arjenmarkus/exceptions): experiment with exceptions in Fortran via a simple preprocessing step, by arjenmarkus

-[fortran-testanything](https://github.com/dennisdjensen/fortran-testanything): test library supporting the Test Anything Protocol (TAP) inspired by Perl's Test::More module, by dennisdjensen

-[Fortran Unit Test Library](https://github.com/zhenkunl/Fortran_UnitTest): pure Fortran library using Object-Oriented Programming (OOP), by zhenkunl.
-It is strongly inspired by [Zofu](https://github.com/acroucher/zofu), and its output format is derived from [fortran-unit-test](https://github.com/dongli/fortran-unit-test).

 [libfde](https://github.com/Zorkator/libfde): Fortran Development Extensions (library), by Zorkator

-[pFUnit](https://github.com/Goddard-Fortran-Ecosystem/pFUnit): unit testing framework enabling JUnit-like testing of serial and MPI-parallel software written in Fortran, from Goddard-Fortran-Ecosystem.
-Limited support for OpenMP is also provided in the form of managing exceptions in a thread-safe manner.

 [prep](https://github.com/urbanjost/prep): streamlined pre-processor primarily designed for use with Fortran, by urbanjost It does not support procedural macros but does support variable substitution and reusable free-format text blocks which allows for basic templating as well as easy construction of multi-line CHARACTER variables; and is quite capable of supporting traditional conditional compilation.

 [progRESS+repORT (progrep}](https://github.com/SomajitDey/progrep): utility to show live progress, status and stats of a running simulation or any compute job that executes a given number of iterations, by SomajitDey.
 Progrep can report for both serial (single-core) and parallel (multi-core/multi-node - e.g. OpenMP/MPI) jobs.

-[tap](https://github.com/gzahl/tap): minimal producer implementation of the "Test Anything Protocol" (TAP) in Fortran 90, from gzahl

 [to_f90](https://github.com/jbdv-no/to_f90): Alan Miller's tool for converting Fortran 77 code to free-form Fortran 90 code, from jbdv-no